 How do we get there from here?
 I honestly have no idea, other than to stand up, and say “NO!
 Not OK,” whenever you are a victim, or see the action of SEXISM.

 Since the mastodons are all gone, and we can now buy packaged meat at Safeway, we no longer require the muscular physique of the male physiology to survive as a race.
-While most women have always brought to the table of any union equal intellectual, logistical and financial support, men are rapidly losing their position of strength, literally and figuratively.
-Our bodies and minds are adapting to the changing needs of our time.
-In fact, we are getting fat!
-Obesity is at an all time high, close to 40% of the population in some states now, and rising fast!
-(Think Pixar’s Wally.)
+Since most women are now bringing to the table of any union equal intellectual, logistical and financial support, men are rapidly losing their position of strength, figuratively and literally (with obesity at an all time high).

 Men have dominated the business world from the beginning, and this too must change.
-They have created an ugly, psychologically and sociologically corrosive environment with their continual attacks against women, to keep us ‘in our place.’
 It isn’t “locker room talk.”
-It is degrading, and women buy into it, thinking our value really is just in our breasts and vagina.
-At the very least, women are made to feel we must acquiesce to this humiliating behavior men dish out to be heard at all, at work or home.
+It is degrading, and women buy into it, thinking our value really is just in our breasts and how accessable our vagina to those that show interest.
+At the very least, women are made to feel we must acquiesce to this humiliating behavior men dish out to be heard at all.

 This BELIEF, that women are lesser than men, by both genders must end, before SEXISM is a non-issue.